25 results found

 Anderson TG, Cimpeanu R, Papageorgiou DT, et al., 2017, Electric field stabilization of viscous liquid layers coating the underside of a surface, PHYSICAL REVIEW FLUIDS, Vol: 2, ISSN: 2469-990X

-Cimpeanu R, Devine MT, O'Brien C, 2017, A simulation model for the management and expansion of extended port terminal operations, TRANSPORTATION RESEARCH PART E-LOGISTICS AND TRANSPORTATION REVIEW, Vol: 98, Pages: 105-131, ISSN: 1366-5545
+Cimpeanu R, Devine MT, O'Brien C, 2017, A simulation model for the management and expansion of extended port terminal operations, Transportation Research Part E: Logistics and Transportation Review, Vol: 98, Pages: 105-131, ISSN: 1366-5545

-Kalogirou A, Cimpeanu R, Keaveny EE, et al., 2016, Capturing nonlinear dynamics of two-fluid Couette flows with asymptotic models, JOURNAL OF FLUID MECHANICS, Vol: 806, ISSN: 0022-1120
+Kalogirou A, Cîmpeanu R, Keaveny EE, et al., 2016, Capturing nonlinear dynamics of two-fluid Couette flows with asymptotic models, Journal of Fluid Mechanics, Vol: 806, Pages: R1-R13, ISSN: 1469-7645